Environmental justice and coal mining in Appalachia: Buffalo Creek Disaster

-Upper Big Branch Disaster
+Upper Big Branch disaster

-On April 5th 2010 there was an explosion at the Upper Big Branch mining site.
-This explosion took the life of twenty-nine miners and is labeled the worst accident in the United States since 1970.
-Nicole Fabricant in her article “Resource Wars: An On the Ground Understanding of Mountaintop Removal Coal Mining in Appalachia, West Virginia” stated, “Because Massey Energy cut corners on safety regulations-in this case, failing to provide appropriate ventilation for methane-the company essentially created the tragedy of Upper Big Branch.
+On April 5, 2010, there was an explosion at the Upper Big Branch mine in Raleigh County, West Virginia, owned by Massey Energy.
+The explosion took the life of 29 miners and is labeled the worst accident in the United States since 1970.
+In 2015 professor Nicole Fabricant wrote, "Because Massey Energy cut corners on safety regulations—in this case, failing to provide appropriate ventilation for methane—the company essentially created the tragedy of Upper Big Branch.
 The Mine Safety and Health Administration found that flagrant safety violations contributed to a coal dust explosion.
-It issued 369 citations in 2011, assessing $10.8 million in penalties.”
+It issued 369 citations in 2011, assessing $10.8 million in penalties."

 Marsh Fork Elementary School Protests

 During the time that this school was in operation the citizens began to have major concerns about how close coal mining operations were to the school.
-Fabricant stated that, “The school sits next to a coal silo and just 400 feet downslope from an impoundment that holds back billions of gallons of coal slurry.”
+Fabricant stated that, "The school sits next to a coal silo and just 400 feet downslope from an impoundment that holds back billions of gallons of coal slurry."
 Along with that residents were worried about air quality and the possibility for particulate matter to linger in the air near the school.
 After large protests from the community the children were moved to another school for their safety.

-Explosion of consol no. 9
+Farmington Mine disaster

-The explosion of consol no. 9 happened on November 20th, 1968.
+The explosion of the Consol No. 9 mine near Farmington, West Virginia happened on November 20, 1968.
 This disaster took the lives of 78 men who were never recovered from the mine.
-The factors contributed to this disaster are stated as, "They did not want to comply with the Federal Coal Mine Health and Safety Act of '6.
-And because of the lack of- due lack of diligence, that’s what happened at No.9 that caused it to blow up."
+The factors contributed to this disaster were stated as, "They did not want to comply with the Federal Coal Mine Health and Safety Act...
+And because of the lack of due diligence, that's what happened at No. 9 that caused it to blow up."
 After a few years the mine went to re-open and Larry Layne was charged with figuring out what happened.
-While on the site Larry ran into an electrician to whom he asked about the Mod’s Run fan, why it wasn’t working and why nobody knew that it was down.
+While on the site Larry ran into an electrician to whom he asked about the Mod's Run fan, why it wasn't working and why nobody knew that it was down.
 Larry found out that the alarm for this ventilation fan was disabled.
 When Larry asked why the electrician responded with, "The chief electrician said that the fan kept going down, and they were having trouble with it.
-And every time the fan went down, they didn’t want to take the men out of the mine".
+And every time the fan went down, they didn't want to take the men out of the mine".